Qiskit/qiskit_sphinx_theme/docs_guidelines/tutorials/new_doc_project.rst

 """"""""""""

 Once your repo has been reached, the workflow continues by installing a Python version, in this case, the 3.8, as defined in ``matrix.python-version``.
 Fortunately, the
 `setup-python action <https://github.com/actions/setup-python>`_ already does this for us!.
-To choose the Python version you only have to set the ``python-version`` parameter with the corresponding value.
+To choose the Python version you only need to set the ``python-version`` parameter with the corresponding value.

 .. code-block:: yaml